-Ready to get down to business?
-Here are recipes featured within our stories!
+Ready to get into the kitchen?
+Here are recipes featured within our stories.

 Cornbread Salad: Concord United Methodist Church’s Tandy Montgomery offered this sweet and crunchy side dish.
 Some cornbread salads are layered and complex, but this one is easy and can be made with store-bought cornbread.

 From Cornbread Salad: Crumbled up and Crazy Good (May 4, 2021)